brettkromkamp/topic-db/TUTORIAL.rst

 A topic map-based association is a multi-level concept.
 First of all, associations express a *type* of relationship.
 What's more, each topic plays a role in a relationship.
-Actually, it's a bit more nuanced than this: that is, associations are made up of two or more members which in turn consist of one or more topic references.
+Actually, it's a bit more nuanced than that: associations are made up of two or more members which in turn consist of one or more topic references.
 Each member has a role indicating what role the topics it contains play within the context of the association.

 Let's take a closer look at the above diagram.
 Jane, for example, is part of four distinct
 relationships: